The Ultimate Bohol Itinerary for 3 Days

 So far your 3 days in Bohol have been focused on experiencing the raw nature and the unique nature of the island.
 Let’s start your final day dipping into some of the heritage of the island.

-Officially the tongue tangling La Purisima Concepcion de la Virgen Maria Parish Church, Baclayon Church was built in 1596.
+Officially the tongue-tangling La Purisima Concepcion de la Virgen Maria Parish Church, Baclayon Church was built in 1596.

 Constructed out of coral stones, it’s one of the oldest churches on the island and dates back to when the island was colonized by the Spanish.

 You can go inside and have a look at the ancient frescoes and majestic altar.
 The church looks pretty humble from the outside and the interiors might surprise you.
+Entrance to the church hall is free but the adjacent museum has a small entrance fee.

 Blood Compact Shrine